Yet Another Controversy! Kapil Sharma SLAMMED For Performing At PSL-2018 In Dubai!

 Kapil Sharma and controversies go hand in hand.
 Last year, the actor hit the headlines for his mid-air fight with his friend and co-actor, Sunil Grover.
-Recently, the actor-comedian was in news as he got into legal trouble for allegedly violating traffic rules during his recent visit to hometown Amritsar.
+Recently, the actor-comedian was in news as he got into legal trouble for allegedly violating traffic rules during his recent visit to hometown, Amritsar.

 Now, the comedian has got himself into another controversy after performing at the opening ceremony of Pakistan Super League 2018 T20 tournament in Dubai.